-In 2007, the FSA supplemented the individual capital assessment for financial guarantee insurers with a "benchmarker" capital adequacy model.
-The Company has filed an individual capital adequacy submission with the FSA.
-The FSA elected not to issue Individual Capital Guidance but rather to continue with the use of the benchmarker tool to set the level of capital required.
-In the third quarter of 2011, management and the FSA conducted a review of the benchmarker model.
-Should the level of capital at AGE fall below the capital requirement as indicated by the benchmarker, the FSA may require the Company to undertake further work, following which Individual Capital Guidance may result.
+Prior to the adoption of Solvency II the FSA will supplement the individual capital assessment for the Companies with a "benchmarker" capital adequacy model.
+Should the level of capital at the Company fall below the capital requirement as indicated by the benchmarker, the FSA may require the Company to undertake further work, following which Individual Capital Guidance may result.

-During the year the FSA conducted an ARROW review of the Company.
+During 2011 the FSA conducted an ARROW review of the Company.
 Following this review the FSA provided the Company with a Risk Mitigation Programme ("RMP") which required the Company to take certain actions.
-The Company has agreed an Action Plan with the FSA in order to address all of the points raised in the RMP.
+The Company has agreed to an Action Plan with the FSA in order to address all of the points raised in the RMP.